Epixx512/LegacyGDProxy/README.md

-what this fixes in 2.0: login, save, load, scores, daily, weekly, comment uploads, user profile, level downloads. it also allows you to play levels from 2.1 or 2.2. once again, could crash your game, but you can check the origin gd version in the level description. extra things: search `gdspdailyhistory` (case insensitive) to access the history of daily levels. search `gdspweeklyhistory` (case insensitive) to access the history of weekly levels. search `gdspeventhistory` (case insensitive) to access the history of event levels. search `gdspsent` (case insensitive) to access moderator sent levels. if you are wondering what "gdsp" means, it is the original name of this project, "GDSecondaryProxy", which was in the form of a python 3 script. claude sonnet 4.6 was used to make skeleton code and to fix difficult bugs. i am somewhat new to php, but have had some experience. most of the code is human written. thanks go boomlings.dev for providing documentation for the server endpoints and parameters. charles proxy and proxifier were used to capture http traffic from 2.113.
+what this fixes in 2.0: login, save, load, scores, daily, weekly, comment uploads, user profile, level downloads. it also allows you to play levels from 2.1 or 2.2. once again, could crash your game, but you can check the origin gd version in the level description. extra things: search `gdspdailyhistory` (case insensitive) to access the history of daily levels. search `gdspweeklyhistory` (case insensitive) to access the history of weekly levels. search `gdspeventhistory` (case insensitive) to access the history of event levels. search `gdspsent` (case insensitive) to access moderator sent levels. if you are wondering what "gdsp" means, it is the original name of this project, "GDSecondaryProxy", which was in the form of a python 3 script. claude sonnet 4.6 was used to make skeleton code and to fix difficult bugs. i am somewhat new to php, but have had some experience in the past. most of the code is human written or inspired by other GDPS implementations. thanks to boomlings.dev for providing documentation for the server endpoints and parameters. charles proxy and proxifier were used to capture http traffic from 2.113.